garritr01/GVSU-CIS641-VAR_Group/docs/software_requirements_specification.md

 3. Data Recording Requirements
     1. The system shall allow users to analyze their recorded data and compare time usage based on properties they define.
-    2. The system SHALL allow the user to customize the properties they wish to record for each event.
+    2. The system shall allow the user to customize the properties they wish to record for each event.

 # Non-functional Requirements